 I've been asked quite a few times to make an Enhance guide on stream so hopefully this can help out!
 This guide is written mainly for players new to playing enhance in arena / PvP.

 Talents in PvP are not always set in stone.
 Blizzard has implemented a system to let you know what you are fighting before arena starts.
 This lets you optimize your talents and glyphs to fight the opposing team.
-In the picture above I checked the most commonly used talents in bright yellow.
-The white checked talents are for specific situations.
+The above picture shows what I usually use in arena.

 Highly Recommended: Nature's Guardian